When is the Real Insurance Sydney Harbour 10k & 5k?

 Is there somewhere I can leave my things whilst I run?

-Although baggage services is available, we encourage participants only utilise the service if essential.
+Baggage services will not be available in 2021.
 This is in order to reduce touch-points and assist in making this event as COVIDsafe as possible.

 We recommend that you bring only essential items that you can either carry for the whole distance or dispose of at the start line.
 All discarded clothing will be donated to charity.